ywarezk/nz-range-slider/README.md

 RangeSlider.showSingleSlider(<Options>); // regular UISlider
 ```
-Options is a disctionary.
+Options is a dictionary.
-For now the options are pretty minimalist and if someone would want to expend them they are more then welcomed.
+For now the options are pretty minimalist and if someone would want to expand them they are more then welcome.
 The options are:

 1. minimumValue - minimum value of the slider (default: 14)